avwsolutions/DOD-AMS-Workshop/workshop.md

 ```
 /opt/logstash/bin/logstash -e 'input { stdin { } } filter { mutate { gsub => [ "message","DevOpsDays.*","Student" ] } }output { stdout { codec => json } }'
 ```
-You will see logstsh to respond to that with a message.
+You will see logstash to respond to that with a message.

 ```
 Settings: Default pipeline workers: 1